MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 ## Setup desktop flows connections and machine credentials

 > [!IMPORTANT]
 > Gateways for desktop flows are now deprecated except for China region.
 Switch to our machine-management capabilities.
-To learn more, to to [Switch from gateways to direct connectivity](manage-machines.md#switch-from-gateways-to-direct-connectivity).
+To learn more, go to [Switch from gateways to direct connectivity](manage-machines.md#switch-from-gateways-to-direct-connectivity).

 > [!IMPORTANT]
 > Before you use a machine to run desktop flows from the cloud, ensure that the machine is secured and the machine's admins are trusted.